xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/Console.md

 `global.console === require('console')`

 **Note**: You don't need to load this module directly.
-The `console` object is globally defined throughout ArangoDB and provides access to all functions in this module.
+The `console` object is globally defined throughout AvocadoDB and provides access to all functions in this module.

 ### console.assert